Salmon: Commercial fishing

+Recreational fishing

 Mythology

 The salmon is an important creature in several strands of Celtic mythology and poetry, which often associated them with wisdom and venerability.
 In Irish folklore, fishermen associated salmon with fairies and thought it was unlucky to refer to them by name.
-In Irish mythology, a creature called the Salmon of Knowledge plays key role in the tale The Boyhood Deeds of Fionn.
+In Irish mythology, a creature called the Salmon of Knowledge plays a key role in the tale The Boyhood Deeds of Fionn.
 In the tale, the Salmon will grant powers of knowledge to whoever eats it, and is sought by poet Finn Eces for seven years.
 Finally Finn Eces catches the fish and gives it to his young pupil, Fionn mac Cumhaill, to prepare it for him.
 However, Fionn burns his thumb on the salmon's juices, and he instinctively puts it in his mouth.
 In so doing, he inadvertently gains the Salmon's wisdom.
 Elsewhere in Irish mythology, the salmon is also one of the incarnations of both Tuan mac Cairill and Fintan mac Bóchra.

 Salmon also feature in Welsh mythology.
 In the prose tale Culhwch and Olwen, the Salmon of Llyn Llyw is the oldest animal in Britain, and the only creature who knows the location of Mabon ap Modron.
 After speaking to a string of other ancient animals who do not know his whereabouts, King Arthur's men Cai and Bedwyr are led to the Salmon of Llyn Llyw, who lets them ride its back to the walls of Mabon's prison in Gloucester.

 In Norse mythology, after Loki tricked the blind god Höðr into killing his brother Baldr, Loki jumped into a river and transformed himself into a salmon to escape punishment from the other gods.
 When they held out a net to trap him he attempted to leap over it but was caught by Thor who grabbed him by the tail with his hand, and this is why the salmon's tail is tapered.

 Salmon are central spiritually and culturally to Native American mythology on the Pacific coast, from the Haida and Coast Salish peoples, to the Nuu-chah-nulth peoples in British Columbia.